syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-excel-files-in-asp-net-core-web-api.md

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your applications to use our components.

-Step 4: Add new API controller empty file in the project.
+Step 4: Add a new API controller empty file in the project.

 ![Add empty API controller to the project](ASP-NET-Core-Web-API_images/ASP-NET-Core-Web-API_images_img4.png)